بيرجوين يغيب عن الاتحاد.. هل يرحل؟

 The technical staff of Al-Ittihad Club received a significant blow after it was confirmed that Dutch player Steven Bergwijn will miss the last two matches of the team in the current season, following the injury he recently sustained.

-Al-Ittihad Club announced, through an official medical report, that the results of the tests and MRI scans that the player underwent at the international medical center revealed that he suffered a partial injury to the medial collateral ligament of the right knee.
+Al-Ittihad Club announced, through an official medical report, that the results of the examinations and MRI scans that the player underwent at the international medical center showed that he suffered a partial injury to the medial collateral ligament of the right knee.

-Bergwijn is considered one of the key attacking players in Al-Ittihad this season, as he has made a strong contribution to the team thanks to his technical abilities and great speed in the front line.
+Bergwijn is considered one of the most prominent attacking elements in Al-Ittihad's lineup this season, as he has made a strong addition to the team thanks to his technical abilities and great speed in the front line.